gto76/python-cheatsheet/README.md

 * **Package is a collection of modules, but it can also define its own objects.**
 * **On a filesystem this corresponds to a directory of Python files with an optional init script.**
 * **Running `'import <package>'` does not automatically provide access to the package's modules unless they are explicitly imported in its init script.**
-* **Location of the file that is passed to python command serves as a root of all local imports.**
+* **Directory of the file that is passed to python command serves as a root of local imports.**
 * **For relative imports use `'from .[…][<pkg/module>[.…]] import <obj>'`.**